-Internationalisation — the process of expanding your Shopify store into multiple countries or regions — is one of the fastest ways you can increase your reach and revenue.
-The move to having multiple storefronts can significantly increase your customer base, making your product and brand far more accessible for people overseas.
+Internalization is the process of expanding your Shopify store into multiple countries or regions.
+It is one of the fastest ways you can increase reach and revenue.
+The move to having multiple storefronts can significantly increase your customer base, making product and brand more accessible for people overseas.

-There are 3 main benefits to the internationalisation strategy.
+There are 3 main benefits to the internationalization strategy.

-- We touched on this above, but you get to make more sales by going into a new region.
-Since many people only buy local, finding international shipping rates prohibitively expensive, having a local store opens you up to a whole new market of people who can buy from you.
-You can start making serious progress just through the exposure to so many new people.
+- We touched on this above, get more sales by going into a new region.
+Since many people only buy local, finding international shipping rates prohibitively expensive, having a local store opens you up to a whole new market of people.
+Start making serious progress just through the exposure to many new people.

-- Being able to accept payments in local currency is a massive win.
-Not being able to pay in your home currency is one of the most common reasons for cart abandonment in international payments, and with a localised store, you get to nip this one in the bud.
+- Being able to accept payments in local currency is convenient.
+Not being able to pay in your home currency is one of the most common reasons for cart abandonment in international payments.
+With a localized store, you get to nip this one in the bud.

-The internationalisation expansion process is easy and inexpensive to test — you really only need the Country Selector plug-in and a multi-store set-up in your Shopify account to test whether it’s a good fit for you.
+The internationalization expansion process is easy and inexpensive to test.
+You really only need the Country Selector plug-in and a multi-store set-up in your Shopify account to test whether it’s a good fit for you.

 - Is your business well-established?
-If your current store is generating over $10,000 per month, and things are fairly comfortable financially, then internationalisation could be good move for you.
+If your current store is generating over $10,000 per month, and things are fairly comfortable financially, internationalization could be a good move for you.
 If you are financially stretched at the moment, wait until your current store has built up that steam before jumping into this.

 - Are you getting a lot of traffic and sales from international locations?
-If you’re seeing consistent sales from a specific place, then that’s often a good indication that a local store would work well, particularly if the customers are very loyal, and willing to deal with the higher costs and wait times of buying internationally to get their hands on your products.
+If you’re seeing consistent sales from a specific place, this is a good indication that a local store would work well.
+If the customers are very loyal and willing to deal with the higher costs and wait times for buying internationally to get their hands on your products.

-- Do you have the resources to handle a significant increase in sales volume, and the logistics and customer support that goes along with that?
-If your international stores really take off, then you’ll need to have the infrastructure in place to handle it (or at least be willing and able to scale up what you’re currently doing).
+- Do you have the resources to handle a significant increase in sales volume the logistics and customer support that goes along with that?
+If your international stores really take off, have the infrastructure in place to handle it (or at least be willing and able to scale up).

-If you’re able to answer yes to the questions above, then taking a swing at internationalisation could be a great win for the growth of your business.
-If not, then put it on the backburner for the moment, and come back when you’re ready.
+When you’re able to answer yes to the questions above, taking a swing at internationalization could be a great step to the growth of your business.
+If not, then put it on the back burner for the moment, and come back when ready.

 How to Set Up Multi-Region Shopify Stores

-Now, the internationalisation process has a lot of moving parts, and it can be time-consuming if you’ve got lots of products and pages.
-If you know you want stores in multiple regions, but don’t have the time to do it yourself, you can check out our International Expansion Pack here — we can do all the set-up, so you can focus on the rest of your business.
+The internationalization process has a lot of moving parts.
+It can be time-consuming if you’ve got lots of products and pages.
+If you know you want stores in multiple regions, but don’t have the time to do it yourself, you can check out our International Expansion Pack here.
+We can do all the set-up, so you can focus on the rest of your business.

 Step One: Get An Extra Shopify Account.